orowith2os/My-assets-and-whatnot/README.md

 # My-assets-and-whatnot
-This repo contains my commissions, self-made works, and other works, licensed under the CC BY-SA.
-Please read the licensing before using my assets, etc.
+This repo contains my commissions, self-made works, and other works, licensed under the CC BY-SA (unless otherwise stated).
 PLEASE READ THE LICENSE BEFORE USING THESE (ASSETS, etc.)